 Information about the types of higher education institutions that grant degrees in Receptionist and the types of students that study this field.
-Computer Systems Institute awards the most degrees in graphic design in the US, but Computer Systems Institute and College of Menominee Nation have the highest percentage of degrees awarded in Receptionist.
-Tuition costs for Receptionist majors are, on average, $3,757 for in-state public colleges, and $6,000 for out of state private colleges.
+Richland College awards the most degrees in graphic design in the US, but Computer Systems Institute and Tribal Colleges have the highest percentage of degrees awarded in Receptionist.
+Tuition costs for Receptionist majors are, on average, $3,592 for in-state public colleges, and $6,000 for out of state private colleges.
 The largest share of institutions with Receptionist programs are Public, 2-year institutions.

 Demographic information on those who earn a degree in Business in the US.
-The average age of a person in the workforce with a degree in Business is 43.4, and the most common degree type these workers hold is a Bachelor's degree.
-Female employees are more likey to hold Business degrees, and Black or African American students earn the majority (109) of the degrees.
+The average age of a person in the workforce with a degree in Business is 43.6, and the most common degree type these workers hold is a Bachelor's degree.
+Female employees are more likey to hold Business degrees, and White students earn the majority (121) of the degrees.

 Data on the critical and distinctive skills necessary for those working in the Receptionist field from the Bureau of Labor Statistics.
 Receptionist majors need many skills, but most especially Active Listening.
 The revealed comparative advantage (RCA) shows that Receptionist majors need more than the average amount of Service Orientation, Negotiation, and Persuasion.